squeek502/resinator/README.md

 #### Resource data and `.res` filesize limits

+- `resinator` will error if a resource's data length exceeds the max of a `u32`, since the header of the resource needs to be able to specify its data length as a `u32`.
-The Win32 RC compiler will `fatal error RW1023: I/O error seeking in file` if the resulting `.res` filesize ever exceeds 2GiB (2,147,483,648 bytes).
+  + The Win32 RC compiler will `fatal error RW1023: I/O error seeking in file` if the resulting `.res` filesize ever exceeds 2GiB (2,147,483,648 bytes).
 This indirectly limits the size of individual resources; the largest possible resource can be slightly smaller than 2GiB if it's the only resource in the `.res` (slightly smaller than 2GiB to allow for the resource headers, etc).

-This 2GiB `.res` limit is not present in `resinator`, so instead:

-- `resinator` will error if a resource's data length exceeds the max of a `u32`, since the header of the resource needs to be able to specify its data length as a `u32`.
+- `resinator` will error if a `VERSIONINFO` resource contains a node tree that is larger than the max of a `u16`, since the root node needs to be able to specify its byte length (inclusive of all children) as a `u16`.
+  + The Win32 RC compiler will not error and instead the node's byte length will overflow and wrap back around to 0.
+This leads to an invalid version node tree.

 ### Unavoidable divergences from the MSVC++ `rc` tool